BBCNI/Interminimal/README.md

 ```js
 // Assumes the dictionary example from above
 return <T tag="language" />;

 // This also works
 return <T text={["language"]} />;
 ```

-When text is a single element array it is treated as a tag.
+When `text` is a single element array it is treated as a tag.
 This is to allow us to mix fat strings and dictionary tags in our data structures and render them with the same code.
+It also helps when we translate attributes - more on that soon.

-If we need an element other than `span` we can tell `T` what to use:
+If we need an element other than `span` we can tell `T` what to render:

 ```js
 return <T as="h1" tag="language" />;
 // <h1>English<h1> / <h1>Cymraeg</h1> / <h1 lang="en">English<h1>
 ```

+The `as` property can be an HTML element name or a function or class React component.

 If you prefer you can use the `tBind` helper to make a new component which always renders as a particular element:

 ```js
 import { tBind, tBindMulti } from "interminimal";

 const Toption = tBind("option");
 const [Tdiv, Tp] = tBindMulti(["div", "p"]);

 return <Tdiv tag="language" />;
 ```

-`tBind` accepts an HTML element tag or a React component.
+`tBind` also accepts an HTML element tag or a React component.

 ### Properties

-All unknown properties (with the exception of `text`, `tag`, `as` and `count`) are passed to the underlying element.
+All with the exception of `text`, `tag`, `as` and `count`, `T` passes all remaining properties to the underlying element.

 ```js
 return <T as="option" value="X" tag="language" />;